oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 === Requirement 3: TLS
 <requirement-3-tls>
 The CSAF document is per default retrievable from a website which uses TLS for encryption and server authenticity.
-The CSAF document MUST NOT be downloadable from a location which does not encrypt the transport when crossing organizational boundaries to maintain the chain of custody.
+The CSAF document SHALL NOT be downloadable from a location which does not encrypt the transport when crossing organizational boundaries to maintain the chain of custody.

 === Requirement 4: TLP:CLEAR
 <requirement-4-tlp-clear>
-If the CSAF document is labeled TLP:CLEAR, it MUST be freely accessible.
+If the CSAF document is labeled TLP:CLEAR, it SHALL be freely accessible.

 This does not exclude that such a document is also available in an access protected customer portal.
-However, there MUST be one copy of the document available for people without access to the portal.
+However, there SHALL be one copy of the document available for people without access to the portal.

 #quote(block: true)[
 Reasoning: If an advisory is already in the media, an end user should